arduino/docs-content/content/hardware/08.edu/carriers/din-simul8/tutorials/getting-started/getting-started-din-simul8.md

 ## Conclusions

-The Arduino® DIN Simul8 is the perfect playgroung to start experiment your coding skill in the PLC world.
+The Arduino DIN Simul8 is the perfect playgroung to start experiment your coding skill in the PLC world.
 Try creating more functions that could be triggered by some combination of switch position, or whatever you like, have fun!